Samuel Colt: Early problems and failures

-Colt imperiled his own company by his reckless spending.
+Colt undermined his own company with his reckless spending.
 Selden often chastised him for using corporate funds to buy an expensive wardrobe or give lavish gifts to potential clients.
 Selden twice prohibited Colt from using company money for liquor and fancy dinners; Colt thought getting potential customers inebriated would generate more sales.

-The company was briefly saved by the war against the Seminoles in Florida which provided the first sale of Colt's revolvers and his new revolving rifles.
-The soldiers in Florida praised the new weapon, but the unusual hammerless design, sixty years ahead of its time, resulted in difficulty in training men who were used to exposed-hammer guns.
-Consequently, many curious soldiers took the locks apart.
-This resulted in breakage of parts, stripped screw heads and inoperable guns.
+The company was given a brief reprieve by the war against the Seminoles in Florida, which provided the first sale of Colt's revolvers and his new revolving rifles.
+The soldiers in Florida praised the new weapon, but the unusual hammerless design, sixty years ahead of its time, made it difficult to train men who were used to exposed-hammer guns.
+Many curious soldiers took the locks apart, resulting in broken parts, stripped screw heads and inoperable guns.
 Colt soon reworked his design to leave the firing hammer exposed, but problems continued.
-During late 1843, after the loss of payment for the Florida pistols, the Paterson plant closed and a public auction was held in New York City to sell the company's most liquid assets.
+In late 1843, after the loss of payment for the Florida pistols, the Paterson plant closed and a public auction was held in New York City to sell the company's most liquid assets.